Person reviewing digital lending strategy with multiple income stream charts on laptop

 Services like Plaid and Finicity (owned by Mastercard) act as data bridges between borrower bank accounts and lender underwriting systems.
 More than 6,000 financial institutions currently connect through Plaid’s network, according to Plaid’s company overview.
 For gig workers and freelancers with income across multiple platforms, this removes the documentation bottleneck entirely.

-Open banking also supports better ongoing credit monitoring.
+These connections also support better ongoing credit monitoring.
 Fintech lenders can detect income drops in real time and proactively offer restructuring options, a significant advantage over rigid traditional loan servicing models.

 What Open Banking Means Practically for Your Application